LeonDoungala22/Data-Science-training/README.md

 ## 8. Deep Learning - Theoretical Overview

-I've taken a deep dive into the theoretical aspects of deep learning, including neural networks and deep learning concepts, and I'm actively deepening my knowledge with more practical use cases and personal code.
-This area is a vital component of my Master's in Data Science program and my passion.
+I'm deeply committed to deepening my understanding of the theoretical aspects of deep learning, including neural networks and deep learning concepts.
+In addition, I'm actively working on incorporating more practical use cases and personal code examples in this area.

+You can explore the practical applications of deep learning in my [MSC in Computer Engineering and Automation AI and Automation Training Repository](https://github.com/LeonDoungala22/AI-and-Automation-Training).

 ## 9. Assignments